EckisWelt/piscsi/README.md

 On my Synology I created 2 LUNs.
 One for storage and one for backup.

-On the RockPi installed the following package:
+On the RockPi I installed the following package:
 ```
 apt update
 apt install open-iscsi